flashkot/jsPackCompress/README.md

                              `String`, `Blob`, or `BlobURL`.
 Use `all` to have all types as properties of the wrapper argument (default: "all")
-  -s, --small-decoder        Always use small decoder -u, --universal-decoder    Use universal decoder
+  -s, --small-decoder        always use small decoder -u, --universal-decoder    use universal decoder
-  -c, --compact-html         Generate compact HTML
+  -c, --compact-html         generate compact HTML
   -e, --extra-head <string>  additional string to include in the <HEAD> section -b, --extra-body <string>  additional string to include in the <BODY> section -V, --version              output the version number